Charge transport properties in a novel holographic quantum phase transition model

-Once the background solution is numerically worked out, we can obtain the DC resistivity in terms of the above expression.
+For the detailed derivation, please refer to \cite{Donos:2014uba,Blake:2014yla,Donos:2014cya,Ling:2016dck}.
+After numerically obtaining the background solution, we can then determine the DC resistivity and DC thermal conductivity using the aforementioned expressions.

-Fig.\ref{dc resistivity with k} shows the DC resistivity $\rho$ as the function of the temperature for different $k$.
-Left plot is for the normal metallic phase, while the right one is the novel metallic phase.
+Fig.\ref{dc resistivity with k} shows the DC resistivity $\rho$ as a function of the temperature for different $k$.
+The left plot is the normal metallic phase, while the right one is the novel metallic phase.
 As expected, for the normal metallic phase, the DC resistivity decreases with the temperature.

 In the novel metallic phase, the results are completely different.
 When $k$ is small, the DC resistivity decreases with the temperature, which is obviously metallic behavior.
-While for large $k$ (for example, $k=0.8$, see the right plot in Fig.\ref{dc resistivity with k}), as the temperature decreases, the DC resistivity rises up at first, which exhibits an insulating behavior, and then decreases, which indicates a metallic behavior.
-However, at extremally low temperature, this holographic system indeed exhibits metallic behavior.
+While for large $k$ (for example, $k=0.8$, see the right plot in Fig.\ref{dc resistivity with k}), as the temperature decreases, the DC resistivity increases at first, indicating an insulating behavior, and then decreases, indicating a metallic behavior.
+However, at extremely low temperature, this holographic system indeed exhibits metallic behavior.

+We now turn our attention to the DC thermal conductivities.
+In the novel metallic phase, the thermal conductivity $\bar{\kappa}$ decreases as temperature decreases and eventually approaches zero at low temperatures (Fig.\ref{thermal-k_HV}), suggesting a thermal insulating behavior.

+In the normal metallic phase, the DC thermal conductivity shows different behaviors depending on the lattice parameters.
+As the system approaches the QCP, the DC thermal conductivity $\bar{\kappa}$ behaves similarly to the novel metallic phase, i.e., it decreases with decreasing temperature (shown in the left plot of Fig. \ref{thermal-k_AdS2}).
+However, when the system is away from the QCP, $\bar{\kappa}$ increases with decreasing temperature, eventually diverges as the temperature approaches zero (as shown in the right plot of Fig. \ref{thermal-k_AdS2}).
+These findings are further reinforced by the scaling behaviors, which are demonstrated below.

-To roughly check our numerical results, we shall further extract the scaling behavior of the DC resistivity at low temperature from our numerical results and then compare with the analytical results found in Ref.\cite{Donos:2014uba} which is found to be determined by the near horizon geometry.
+To validate our numerical results, we extract the scaling behavior of the DC resistivity and the DC thermal conductivity at low temperature from our numerical results and compare it with the analytical results obtained in Refs.\cite{Donos:2014uba,Donos:2014cya} that are governed by the near horizon geometry.

-In order to compare explicitly, we first briefly review the analytical results of Ref.\cite{Donos:2014uba}.
-We start with the novel metallic phase.
-Its IR geometry is the hyperscaling violation one: